AbdurrahmanMoussa/trader-app/README.md

 Used EJS for templating and CSS/Bootstrap for styling.

 Utilized Joi for validation and passport.js for authentication.
-A

 Helmet was used as a middleware to add security to the application.